 Please email this completed form, along with the policy/strategy and any other relevant information1 to equality@gcu.ac.uk for publishing on the Equality and Diversity website and annual reporting in line with Equality Act 2010 requirements.

 6. SIGN OFF

 6.1.
-EIA Owner S lignature D Pate
+EIA Owner ignature Da ate

 6.2.
 Equality and Diversity Advisor Signature Date

 Adrian Lui 02/12/2016

 1 Information or evidence may be removed if it is commercially sensitive or personal information